Centers & Institutes

 Deepak and Neera Raj Center on Indian Economic Policies (CIEP)

-The mission of the Deepak and Neera Raj Center on Indian Economic Policies (CIEP) is to promote economic prosperity in India, by improving understanding of the Indian economy through research undertaken by leading scholars, by disseminating this knowledge to practitioners, policymakers, students and scholars worldwide and by sustaining ongoing dialogues on major policy issues facing India.
-The Center’s research will also include comparative analysis of the experience of India and the United States in policy-relevant areas such as climate change and federalism, so as to provide scholarly support for multilateral and bilateral (US-India) initiatives.
+The Deepak and Neera Raj Center on Indian Economic Policies promotes economic prosperity in India by improving understanding of the Indian economy through research undertaken by leading scholars; by disseminating this knowledge to practitioners, policy makers, students, and scholars worldwide; and by sustaining ongoing dialogues on major policy issues facing India.
+The Center’s research also includes comparative analysis of the experience of India and the United States in policy-relevant areas such as climate change and federalism, so as to provide scholarly support for multilateral and bilateral US-India initiatives.

 Institute of Global Politics (IGP)